 • Call status issues

-Talk is not working
+Talk does not work

-Perform these additional checks:
+Perform these checks:

 • Check the Agent leg quality issues report in Explore to identify call quality issues on your team and with specific agents

-Voice quality issues
+Fix voice quality issues

 Use these checks to fix call quality: